jdrichardsappacad/react-2021/week-14/practices/01-functional-component-jsx/README.md

 will be evaluated, allowing you to add any [JS expression][js-expression] to your JSX.

-Inside your functional component, you are allowed to use Vanilla JS above the `return`.
+In `Showcase.js`, inside your functional component, you are allowed to use Vanilla JS above the `return`.

 Add a variable called `favPokemon` and assign it the name of your favorite Pokemon or if you don't have one, `Bulbasaur`.